 X12 EDI Data Mapping

 The second half of that transformation process is a logical mapping.
 This is an XML to XML mapping using our data mapper.

 This is our data mapper here.
 It’s our 3-pane graphical drag & drop mapping tool.
 (Learn more about X12 EDI Data Mapping) The way that this is assembled is that we have our source format on the left.
 Since we’re dealing with EDI, we’ve got our EDI 837 XML here.
 You can see all of our loops there.
 And on our target side, we’ve got this little patient canonical XML structure that we’re hoping to produce.

 You basically drag & drop into the center pane to build your mapping, using the tools palette at the top for more complex operations as needed.

 It’s really just as simple as looking here – we’ve got our patient last name and we’ve just navigated through the tree to get our 2000 B, 2000 BA, get our NM 103 drag it into the pane – then it’s ready to go.

 Routing EDI Messages

 Next, we move into the routing stage.
 The routing stage primarily acts as a kind of balance between the source and target systems.
-So for any of our incoming source messages, we can set up arbitrarily complex routing rules to save for this given message – maybe based on something in the data itself or some transactional information around that data – send it to a certain subset of target systems.
+So for any of our incoming source messages, we can set up arbitrarily complex routing rules to save for this given message – it may be based on something in the data itself or some transactional information around that data – send it to a certain subset of target systems.
 But here, we’re just sending it to all targets and then moving into our target side.
 Here we’re taking that EDI XML and we’re using it to produce some database insert statements to update this quality measures data store and then we’re also taking that EDI XML and producing some JSON.